pranav17gupta/Krypto_assignment/README.md

 # Krypto_assignment
-a price alert application that triggers an email when the user’s target price is achieved.
+A price alert application that triggers an email when the user’s target price is achieved.